How to Stop Nurse Burnout: 5 Tips for Facilities

 1. Understand the Primary Cause of Burnout

 Nurse burnout doesn’t just happen overnight, nor is it the fault of our nurses.
+Nationally, 68% of nurses who left their job in 2017 due to burnout cited stressful work environments, and 63% of nurses considering leaving their job due to burnout (according to the JAMA article cited earlier).
 Understanding burnout as a consequence of moral distress and moral injury is essential to developing the correct solutions for prevention.

 Moral distress is the psychological distress of being unable to act in a way we know is right.
 For example, a nurse may struggle during a poorly staffed shift if they can’t provide the quality nursing care their patients deserve.
 They know what to do but are unable to do so in this set of circumstances.